WELCOME TO THE

 -

 Make yourself heard.
-MOAA's chapters provide critical grassroots support for MOAA's national legislative agenda.
+MOAA's chapters provide critical grassroots support for MOAA's national nonpartisan legislative agenda.
+(We are a nonpartisan organization.)
 Our benefits are under attack and MOAA is in the fight to preserve them.
-Chapter members let their legislators know what's on their minds and open doors for MOAA's legislative team in Washington, D.C.
+Chapter members let their legislators know what's on their minds and open doors for MOAA's legislative team in Washington, DC.
 In these difficult times, MOAA members need to stick together and our chapters are the best way we know to do that.

 -